Michael J. Fox Foundation

 Nine Square Therapeutics focuses on developing small-molecule therapeutics aimed at treating degenerative movement disorders such as Parkinson's disease and amyotrophic lateral sclerosis (ALS), as well as non-degenerative conditions like essential tremor and dyskinesias.
 Founded in 2020 and based in New York, the company employs a combination of computational chemistry, biophysics, and computational biology, utilizing machine-learning-enabled cell profiling platforms for target identification, chemical optimization, and patient stratification.
 This innovative approach allows for a more efficient and effective strategy in addressing the challenges posed by these complex medical conditions.

-Cantabio Pharmaceuticals is a preclinical stage biotechnology company based in Palo Alto, California, dedicated to the research, development, and commercialization of innovative therapies for neurodegenerative diseases, particularly Parkinson's disease (PD) and Alzheimer's disease (AD).
-The company’s lead programs include CB101, a small molecule pharmacological chaperone targeting the DJ-1 protein for PD treatment; CB201, an engineered DJ-1 protein designed to penetrate the central nervous system for PD; CB301, a chaperone aimed at the Tau protein for AD; and CB401, which targets the Aβ protein for AD.
-Additionally, Cantabio has a collaboration with the Luxembourg Institute of Health to explore the therapeutic potential of the DJ-1 protein in immune-associated diseases.
-Founded in 2009, Cantabio is also involved in developing therapeutic proteins that can cross the blood-brain barrier to address protein function loss in various disease states.
+Cantabio Pharmaceuticals, Inc. is a preclinical stage biotechnology company based in Palo Alto, California, focused on the research, development, and commercialization of innovative therapies for neurodegenerative diseases, particularly Parkinson’s disease and Alzheimer’s disease.
+The company's lead programs include CB101, a small molecule pharmacological chaperone targeting the DJ-1 protein for Parkinson’s disease, and CB201, an engineered DJ-1 protein designed to penetrate the central nervous system.
+Additionally, Cantabio is developing CB301, a small molecule targeting Tau protein for Alzheimer's disease, and CB401, which targets amyloid-beta for the same condition.
+The company also collaborates with the Luxembourg Institute of Health to explore therapeutic strategies targeting the DJ-1 protein for immune-associated diseases.
+Founded in 2009, Cantabio is committed to advancing novel therapeutic options and leveraging the intellectual property generated from its research efforts.

 NysnoBio